evhub/coconut/HELP.md

 ### Recursive Method

-Recursion is one of the most fundamental tools of functional programming, and is thus a place where Coconut can really help clear up confusing code.
+The recursive approach is the first of the fundamentally functional approaches, in that it doesn't involve the state change and loops of the imperative approach.
+Recursive approaches avoid the need to change variables by making that variable change implicit in the recursive function call.
 Here's the recursive approach in Coconut:
 ```python
 def factorial(n):
     """Compute n! where n is an integer >= 0."""